NCAR/music-box/README.md

 ```
 Then, open `MusicBox/doc/build/html/index.html` in a browser.

-Then documentation includes more detailed instructions for configuring the model, along with developer resources.
+The documentation includes more detailed instructions for configuring the model, along with developer resources.